-My culinary credentials include visiting the school of my grandmother’s kitchen, and a lot of trial and error on my own.
+I am a trained charcutier who additionally attended the school of my grandmother’s kitchen, and have done a lot of trial and error on my own.
 I really enjoy experimenting in the kitchen and figuring things out, like why some spice work better together than others.
 I also like to transform “a” recipe into “the” recipe, and creating “no fail, go-to dishes” that turn out great every time I make them.
 Not everyone is going to be a professional chef, but everyone eats.
 I learned ways to make food make sense, and wan’t to pass my knowledge along.

 I’ve been nicknamed a “kitchen savant” and if I can learn to create food that tastes good, then anyone can.
 Enjoy the blog, and your kitchen!